smharbort/VSCode_Snippets_Repo/README.md

 1. HTML boilerplate with current Bootstrap CDN links
 2. console.log() shortcut
 3. HTML table skeleton
+4. Log all key, value pairs in object
+5. Log all values in object

 #### [Link to JSON data intro if you have a question about formatting](https://stackoverflow.blog/2022/06/02/a-beginners-guide-to-json-the-data-format-for-the-internet/)